dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T579: Facts should inform beliefs, not superstitions.
+### T579: Base beliefs on facts and evidence, not superstitions.

 |Support|
 |---|